Table of Contents

 How to install Newton for After Effects

-- Copy the Newton folder to C:\Program Files\Adobe\Adobe After Effects <Version>\Support Files\Plug-ins
+- Or: C:\Program Files\Adobe\Adobe After Effects <Version>\Support Files\Plug-ins